 But if I understand death, I will no longer exist.
 Even if I have a soul that lives on in some way, the 'me' of myself ceases to be.
 Death isn’t a state of being at all.
 Death is a state of not being.

 Even as I’ve battled armies of abnormal cells, dividing uncontrollably to take over and destroy my normal tissue—even then, I think of myself (delude myself) as mostly healthy.
 My energy for life has been fairly steady, considering the chemical assault, the sharpened knives, the radioactive raygun: all the weapons in the onco-arsenal.
-To make me healthy, they try not to kill me while trying to kill me.
+To make me healthy, they try not to kill me while trying to kill what's inside me.

 I’m asking a lot of questions here, without necessarily trying to answer them.
 I think the answers may be all but unknowable.
 On the rare occasions I do ponder death, what it means to die, this is about as far as I get: I was born, and therefore I’ll die.
 But in between, I have many reasons to live, and no reason not to fight for them.
 Not yet anyway.